-- In 2049 BS, Purbanchal Bikash Bank was established with the objective of proving banking service in rural sector.
+- In 2049 BS, Purbanchal Bikash Bank was established with the objective of proving banking services in the rural sector.

 - In 2049/04/11 BS, Nepal Awas Bikash Bitta Company was established.

-- In 2057 Mangsir, Nepal Rastra Bank have implemented comprehensive Financial Sector Reform Program.
+- In 2057 Mangsir, Nepal Rastra Bank implemented a comprehensive Financial Sector Reform Program.

 - In 2058 BS, Sana Kisan Bikash Bank was established.

-- As of 30 Chaitra 2078, following are the number of BFIs in Nepal after merger and acquisition.
+- As of 30 Bhadra 2079, the following are the number of BFIs in Nepal after merger and acquisition.

 |Others||15 (For hire purchase purpose)|

 RBB IT level 5 model question – Old Questions

 - BAFIA 2073 Major Highlights